api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 The ABI encoded signed data are expected to be decoded to the following fields:

-- `address airnode` - The address of the Airnode.
+- `address airnode` - The address of the Airnode wallet.
 - `bytes32 templateId` - The template ID of the base beacon - **not** the template ID of the OEV beacon.
 - `uint256 timestamp` - The timestamp of the data.